-The name of the amino acids were trivial or the classical in few cases derived from the food source from which they are been isolated the first.
-This is a scientific way of giving the name of or the single letter or the triple letter code for these amino acids.
-But when the people have started discovering these amino acids they have given the name based on the food sources from which they have been isolated for the first time.
-For example the asparagine asparagine was isolated from the asparagus.
-And the glutamate is isolated from the wheat gluten whereas the tyrosine is isolated from the cheese and in the Greek the tyrosine is in the Greek the tyrosine is in the cheese that is why the name of the amino acid is tyrosine.
+The name of the amino acids was trivial or the classical in few cases derived from the food source from which they have been isolated the first.
+But this is a scientific way of giving the name of or the single letter or the triple letter code for these amino acids.
+But when the people have started discovering these amino acids, they have given the name based on the food sources from which they have been isolated for the first time.
+For example, the asparagine, asparagine was isolated from the asparagus.
+And the glutamate for is isolated from the wheat gluten, whereas the tyrosine is isolated from the cheese.

-Similarly the glycine, glycine is derived for its name due to its sweet taste because in the grief you have the glycos which is called as the sweet.
-So these are the conventional name which are been given but later on people have started giving the name based on the systematic scientific way of doing it and that is how they have given these kind of names.
-As I said you know remembering these single letter code or the triple letter code is very important because when we are going to write the sequence of the amino acids or for a particular protein you cannot write the full name.
-And that is why the single letter or the triple letter codes are being used in that particular cases.
-Now the amino acids are as I said you know amino acids are classified based on the R group so we have the 20 different amino acids and all these amino acids are varying in terms of the different types of
+And in the Greek the tyrosine is.
+No, in the Greek the tyros mean the cheese, that is why the name of the amino acid is tyrosine.
+Similarly, the glycine.
+Glycine is derived for its name due to his sweet taste, because in the Greek you have the glycos which is called as the sweet.
+So, these are the conventional name which have been given, but later on, people have started giving the name based on the systematic, scientific way of doing it and that is how they have given these kinds of names.

+As I said, remembering these single letter code or the triple letter code is very important, because when we are going to write the sequence of the amino acids, or for a particular protein, you cannot write the full name.
+And that is why these single letter or the triple letter codes are being used in that particular cases.

-So what you see here is I have given you a composite table where I have given you the three letter codes or the single letter code.
-Then as far as the molecular weight is concerned the molecular weight is also depending on the side chain as well as the other groups.
-So you can see that the molecular weight is 89 in the case of alanine whereas it molecular weight is 204 in the case of tiptofan.
-So it actually varies a lot but on a generalized way the amino acid molecular weight is considered to be 110 Dalton.
-So if I say there will be a question that what will be the how many amino acids are present in a 20 KDA protein.
+Now, the amino acids are as I said, amino acids are classified based on the R group.
+So, we have the 20 different amino acids, and all these amino acids are varying in terms of the different type of properties.
+So, what you see here is I have given you a composite table, where I have given you the three letter codes or the single letter code, then as far as the molecular weight is concerned, the molecular weight is also depending on the side chain as well as the other groups.
+So, you can see that molecular weight is 89 in the case of alanine.

+Whereas, molecular weight is 204 in the case of tryptophan.
+So, it actually varies a lot, but on a generalized way the amino acid molecular weight is considered to be 110 Dalton.